CSCfi/csc-user-guide/docs/apps/grass.md

 Geographic Resources Analysis Support System (GRASS) is Copyright, 1999-2020 GRASS Development Team, and licensed under the terms of the GNU General Public License (GPL).
 This includes all software, documentation, and associated materials.
 [Full GRASS GIS license](https://grass.osgeo.org/about/license/)

-## Citation

-This software can be cited by chosing the appropriate citation from the [GRASS citation repository](https://grasswiki.osgeo.org/wiki/GRASS_Citation_Repository).

 ## Acknowledgement

 Please acknowledge CSC and Geoportti in your publications, it is important for project continuation and funding reports.